eigenwhat/LambOS/README.md

 truly understand and only really ever serves to annoy other people.
 But, it worked out neatly enough for the name of an operating system.

-I'm probably going to rename it to Guinea Pig OS at some point, because have you SEEN THOSE THINGS??
+I think I'm going to rename it after guinea pigs at some point, because you know, experimenting with OS development, being a guinea pig...

+Also, have you SEEN THOSE THINGS??

 <img src="https://i.redd.it/qnbtas3gw1n01.jpg"
      alt="The cutest little thing ever"